ICWallis/tutorial-publication-ready-figures/README.md

     $ conda activate figtut

-\(plttut\) should now appear on the far left of your current line in the prompt/terminal window.
+\(figtut\) should now appear on the far left of your current line in the prompt/terminal window.
 Now you are inside the right environment, you can execute the following command to launch a browser window containing Juypter notebook:

     $ jupyter notebook